veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

       console.log("There was an error while doing blob upload.");
       console.error(error);
     } else {
-      console.log("We where able to write to a blob using this SAS key");
+      console.log("We were able to write to a blob using this SAS key");
     }
   }
 );